 Proper retaining wall design and construction can help make usable space out of a steep slope, provide a place for landscape plantings and even create a level area for a driveway.
 With proper retaining wall design, you can build a long-lasting and functional structure that will add value to your home or business.
 Important considerations in retaining wall design and construction are height and length, suitable base, properly compacted backfill and efficient drainage.

 Retaining walls are one of the most integral parts of landscaping, both residentially and commercially.
 Many homes and buildings are built no hilly or uneven ground (especially in New England).
 When a building is on a slope it is extremely important to ensure the solidity of the rock and soil around the base of the building.

-Whenever you start the process of building a retaining wall, one of the big decisions that you face is how to choose the type of retaining wall material that is right for your project.
+Whenever you start the process of building a retaining wall, one of the decisions that you face is how to choose the type of retaining wall material for your project.
 Because of the variety of different materials available, you will need to consider several factors before you make your final decision.